Sign up to our Newsletter

 We’ve provided a list of PA school interview questions and how to answer them to help boost your confidence for your interview!

-Here, we list some common PA school interview questions with tips on how to answer them to help you prepare for your interview.
+Here, we list some common physician assistant school interview questions with tips on how to answer them to help you prepare for your interview.

-A quality that med schools look for is the ability to think on your feet and communicate effectively, and having your answers memorized beforehand does not demonstrate either of these skills.
+A quality that PA schools look for is the ability to think on your feet and communicate effectively, and having your answers memorized beforehand does not demonstrate either of these skills.

 This is a dreaded question for most, and if you feel a bit awkward and unsure about how to answer this question, you are not alone.

-Here is a great chance to show off your interests and hobbies, especially those that medical schools look for on resumes.
-Talk about the extracurricular activities that you’ve been involved in that demonstrate core values and skills that healthcare workers exhibit, such as empathy and leadership.
+Here is a great chance to show off your interests and hobbies, especially those that med and PA schools look for on resumes.
+Talk about the extracurricular activities you’ve been involved in that demonstrate core values and skills that healthcare workers exhibit, such as empathy and leadership.

 This is almost a guaranteed question that will be asked during any PA school interview.
 PA school is very demanding and stressful, and the healthcare field itself often means long hours and high-stress situations.

 As you answer this question, stay positive!
-No college admissions teams want to hear an applicant be negative about the program before the student even attends the school.
+No admissions committee wants to hear an applicant be negative about the program before the student even attends the school.
 Highlight particular aspects of the school and program in your answer.
 Being specific demonstrates that you have done some research about the school.

 PA school is not easy.
 The University of Utah interviewed two of its PA program students who explained that, in their experience, PA school is time-consuming and pretty demanding.
 The two students say that the workload really picks up in the last two years of the program, especially.

-College admissions committees will want to know that if you are admitted to the program, you are able to be successful.
-As well, the committee wants to ensure the candidate is aware of the academic rigor of the program.
+Admissions committees will want to know that if you are admitted to the program, you are able to be successful.
+Also, they want to ensure the candidate is aware of the academic rigor of the program.

 Be confident and assured as you answer this question.
 You need to convince the interviewers that you are capable and prepared to handle the workload and other challenges of PA school.